ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 ### `MaxConsumptionRate`

-`MaxConsumptionRate` has type `uint64`.
-It's the maximal rate to allocate funds.
+`MaxConsumptionRate` has type `uint64` and it's the maximal rate to allocate funds to validator rewards.
 You can find more details about it in the [Reward Formula section](#reward-formula).
 The following constraints apply: